KordingLab/KordingLab.github.io/_people/eva_dyer.md

 ### Bio

-I am currently a Research Scientist in the [Bayesian Behavior Lab](http://kordinglab.com) at the Rehabilitation Institute of Chicago, where I work with Konrad Körding on numerous projects related to large-scale neuroanatomy and optimization.
+I am currently a Research Scientist in the [Bayesian Behavior Lab](http://kordinglab.com) at the Rehabilitation Institute of Chicago, where I work with Konrad Körding.
 I completed my Ph.D. in Electrical & Computer Engineering at Rice University under the supervision of [Richard Baraniuk](http://web.ece.rice.edu/richb/) in 2014.
 While at Rice, I had the opportunity to co-design and serve as the Matlab content guru for the initial launch of [301x](https://www.edx.org/course/discrete-time-signals-systems-part-1-ricex-elec301-1x), an edX course on Discrete-Time Signals and Systems.
 Before that, I received a BSEE from the University of Miami, where I completed a double major in Audio Engineering and Physics.
 At the University of Miami, I worked for the Edward Arnold Center for Confluent Media Studies as a multimedia designer and an assistant sound designer for the documentary [One Water: A collaborative effort for a sustainable future](http://www.onewater.org/movie).

 <hr>